plone/documentation/develop/addons/five-grok/core-components/interfaces.rst

 because they used in various directives for describing or registering components.

 Zope interfaces are implemented in the *zope.interface* package.
-In addition, *zope.schema* contains various classes that can be used to describe the type of attributes on an interface (the `Dexterity developer manual`_ contains a reference).
+In addition, *zope.schema* contains various classes that can be used to describe the type of attributes on an interface (the :doc:`Dexterity developer manual </external/plone.app.dexterity/docs/index>` contains a reference).

 Interfaces are typically found in an *interfaces.py* module, although you will sometimes see schema interfaces kept in the same module as